 Also, games which are not given names or descriptions may be played less because people don't know what they are about.
 A game which has a default title ("[Your Game Title] or "[Your Game Name]") will not be easy to find in a search.
 [TIK]

 It's pretty easy.
 Go to the 'Create' section of the website, and select 'Create a Quiz Game (shapes)'.
 Then select a background.
 When that comes up, select the 'Draw' function.
 This allows you to draw shapes by creating line segments which will eventually form a polygon.
 Each time you click, it anchors the next line segment, and finishes the previous one.
-At the end, you must click on the first segment to close the polygon.
+At the end, you must click on the start of the first segment to close the polygon.

 HINT: right click to zoom in: this allows you to follow the background shapes more closely.
 Several levels of zoom should be available.
 You can zoom in and out as you need to in order to delete dots, move the view and so on.
 [TIK]

 Go to your profile page and click "Games"to go to your games page.